 All Excelsior math instructors will be utilizing Big Ideas Math curriculum written by Ron Larson, Ph.D. and Laurie Boswell, Ed.D.
 This material will prepare students for upper level and college math classes.
 Students will have access to a digital platform that has many tools to facilitate learning.
+The digital user license is included in your course deposit.
 The material Excelsior Classes math classes will use is not common core aligned.

-Parents and students can expect weekly homework assignments, weekly quizzes, chapter tests, a midterm and final exam.
+Parents and students can expect weekly homework assignments, chapter quizzes, tests, a midterm and final exam.

 This class meets twice per week.
 Each meeting is 60 minutes.
 Regular, live attendance is strongly advised.
 Recordings are available if a class is missed or there is a conflict with another course.
 Students should watch the recording as soon as possible.